Local limit theorem and equivalence of dynamic and static points of view for certain ballistic random walks in i.i.d. environments: Introduction

-As it turns out an invariant measure $Q$ is particularly useful when it is also equivalent to the original measure $P$.
-In this case we say that the static point of view (the one related to $P$) is equivalent to the dynamic point of view (the one related to $Q$).
-If such a measure exists it can be used to prove law of large numbers and central limit theorem type results, see for example \cite{Ko85,KV86,bolthausen2002ten,SS04,Ze04,BB07,MP07,DR13} and the references therein.
+As it turns out, an invariant measure $Q$ is particularly useful when it is also equivalent to the original measure $P$.
+In this case, we say that the static point of view (the one related to $P$) is equivalent to the dynamic point of view (the one related to $Q$).
+If such a measure exists, it can be used to prove law of large numbers and central limit theorem type results; see, for example, \cite {Ko85,KV86,bolthausen2002ten,RA03,SS04,Ze04,BB07,MP07,DR13} and the references therein.

-The existence of an invariant equivalent measure was proved in several cases.
-In the one-dimensional case the existence of an equivalent measure was proved by Alili \cite{Al99}.
-In the reversible case, also known as random conductance model, the existence of an invariant equivalent measure is a well known fact for most cases.
-For balanced RWRE the existence of such a measure was proved by Lawler in \cite{La87}.
-Later on this was strengthen to the case of balanced elliptic RWRE by Guo and Zeitouni in \cite{GZ12} and even further to the non elliptic case (for genuinely $d$-dimensional measures) by Berger and Deuschel in \cite{BD14}.
-For Dirichlet random walks a classification for the cases where such a measure exists was proved by Sabot in \cite{Sa13}.
+The existence of an equivalent invariant measure was proved in several cases.
+In the one-dimensional case, the existence of an equivalent measure was proved by Alili \cite{Al99}.
+In the reversible case, also known as random conductance model, the existence of an invariant equivalent measure is a well-known fact for most cases.
+For balanced RWRE, the existence of such a measure was proved by Lawler in \cite{La87}.
+Later on, this was strengthened to the case of balanced elliptic RWRE by Guo and Zeitouni in \cite{GZ12} and even further to the nonelliptic case (for genuinely $d$-dimen\-sional measures) by Berger and Deuschel in \cite{BD14}.
+For Dirichlet random walks, a classification for the cases where such a measure exists was proved by Sabot in~\cite{Sa13}.
+Finally, partial results in the ballistic case are also known; see Section~\ref{subKnown-results} below.